The Ruin

 Summary of The Ruin

-- Popularity of “The Ruin”: “The Ruin” by some anonymous author and translated by Matthew Hollis, an English writer, editor, academic, and poet, is a classical poetic piece.
-Written by some anonymous writer, this 18th century poem has achieved greatness on account of its unique and bold stand it has taken on the lamentation of the effete civilization.
+- Popularity of “The Ruin”:The poem ‘The Ruin’ was written by an anonymous author and translated by Matthew Hollis, an English writer, editor, academic, and poet.
+Dating back to the 18th century, this poem is considered a classical work of poetry.
+Its uniqueness and boldness in addressing the lamentation of the effete civilization has played a significant role in its achievement of greatness.
 Its beauty lies in its universal appeal to the readers.

 - Major Themes in “The Ruin”: The destruction of civilization, the passing of time, and the ravages of time are three major themes of the poem.
 The entire poem shows the grandeur, glory, and pomp and show of the Anglo Saxon civilization and the ravages of time.
-It shows that time does not leave anything.
+It shows that time leaves nothing.
 It turns everything into ruins.
 Whether there are towers, halls, roofs, high beams, pillars, or obelisks, it turns them into rubble.
 Even the names of the masons and workers die with the buildings.
 Therefore, time is the greatest destroyer, the poet wants to say, adding that it is the current movement that matters.

 Analysis of Literary Devices Used In The Ruin

 literary devices make poems impressive in multidimensional ways.
-The anonymous poet has also used some literary devices in this poem whose analysis is as follows.
+The anonymous poet has also used some literary devices in this poem, whose analysis is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Rare is this wrought-work, pulled down by design” the sound of /e/ in “their beams unburdened and frost-locked” and again the sound of /a/ in “such space to move in, such waters to draw.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “Rare is this wrought-work, pulled down by design” the sound of /a/ in “such far-sight and vantage that voices would sing” and again the sound of /ai/ in “vine-ripe, and war-shined”.

-- Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words such as the sound of /s/ and /w/ in “such space”, “wrecking was” respectively.
+- Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words, such as the sound of /s/ and /w/ in “such space”, “wrecking was” respectively.

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
-The poet has used the extended metaphor of time that wreaks havoc with everything.
+The poet used the extended metaphor of time that wreaks havoc with everything.

-- Oxymoron: The poem shows the use of oxymoron that means to use contradictory terms with each other such as “roofs unroofed.”
+- Oxymoron: The poem shows the use of oxymoron, that means to use contradictory terms with each other such as “roofs unroofed”.

 - Symbolism: Symbolism is using symbols to signify ideas and qualities, giving them symbolic meanings different from literal meanings.
 The poem shows the use of symbols such as roofs, space, water, halls, and walls to show the ravages of time.